TRP-web/irregular-verbs-back/README.md

 [Check the app](https://pages.github.com/](https://irregular-verbs-front-trp-web.vercel.app/))

 ### About application
-this applocation realy helped me when i was beginer in eanglish. registration is easy, just use your gmail account.
+This applocation realy helped me when i was beginer in eanglish. registration is easy, just use your gmail account.

 At the page "[Learn new](https://pages.github.com/](https://irregular-verbs-front-trp-web.vercel.app/learn-new))" you may find new words for your word list.
-Then you can test your self at the page "[Tests](https://pages.github.com/](https://irregular-verbs-front-trp-web.vercel.app/tests))"
+Then you can test your self at the page "[Tests](https://pages.github.com/](https://irregular-verbs-front-trp-web.vercel.app/tests))".
+Audio of words is avalible!